-2 T agave (more or less depending on if you want it more rich or more sweet)
+2 tablespoons agave (more or less depending on if you want it more rich or more sweet)

-1/2 -1 t cayenne (I just tasted until it was right to me)
+1/2 to 1 teaspoon cayenne (I just tasted until it was right to me)

--Grind almonds to a powder in food processor (doesn't have to be too fine)
+1. Grind almonds to a powder in food processor (doesn't have to be too fine).

--Add cacao, agave, vanilla, coconut flakes and coconut oil/butter
+2. Add cacao, agave, vanilla, coconut flakes, and coconut oil/butter.

--Add cayenne to taste.
-You don't want it too spicy (or do you?) just enough to let the flavors mingle together as they dance across your palette in a harmonious tango
+3. Add cayenne to taste.
+You don't want it too spicy (or do you?), but just enough to let the flavors mingle together as they dance across your palette in a harmonious tango.

--Let ingredients go around a few more times in processor till well mixed
+4. Let ingredients go around a few more times in processor till well mixed.

--While processor is going add JUST ENOUGH water to form a doughy mixture
+5. While processor is going, add just enough water to form a doughy mixture.

-- roll around in your hand to a create ball out of each one, then roll in cocao powder
+7. Roll around in your hand to a create ball out of each one.
+Roll in cocoa powder.

--lastly place in freezer, if you want you could eat them now-they would be really chewy and soft or wait an hour or two and eat them from the freezer when they will be firm and slightly chewy.
+8. Place in freezer, if you want, you could eat them now.
+They would be really chewy and soft, or wait an hour or two and eat them from the freezer when they will be firm and slightly chewy.

 This is one of those desserts that should be enjoyed slowly, every bite savored as you notice the different flavors passing over your tongue and through your mouth to make a completely sublime experience.